Table of Contents

 No. A college-approved leave of absence is not counted toward a student's time to degree and does not require the student to make degree progress during the period of the leave.

-- May students continue to use research and other facilities during an approved leave?
+- Can students use research or other facilities during an approved leave?

-No. During the period of an approved leave of absence, students may not use student amenities and services, laboratories, equipment, and other research facilities, nor may they use the services of faculty or administrative staff, except as may be needed to return to active status.
+No. During the period of a college-approved leave of absence, students cannot use student amenities and services, laboratories, equipment, and other research facilities, nor can they use the services of faculty or administrative staff, except as may be needed to return to active status.

-- Are student's eligible to continue their coverage under the Graduate Assistant Health Plan (GAHP) or the Student Health Benefit Plan (SHBP)?
+- Can students on a college-approved leave of absence continue their coverage under the Graduate Assistant Health Plan (GAHP) or the Student Health Benefit Plan (SHBP)?

 Eligibility for coverage on each program is contingent on student status.
 Students no longer eligible for the GAHP have the option of continuing coverage at their own expense for up to 18 months.
 Students enrolled in the SHBP have continuation options through Blue Cross and Blue Shield.
 Students should contact the Office of Student Health Benefits for specific details about continuation of coverage options for either program.

-- May international students take a leave of absence?
+- Can international students take a leave of absence?

 - What is a unit's obligation to approve a student leave of absence?